-MKT 141 Sales Management (3-0) 3 hrs.
+MKT 141 Sales Management (3-0)

 Focuses on the responsibilities of the sales executive in planning and evaluating sales activities as well as supervision of a sales force.
 Attention is given to the administrative activities of sales managers at all levels with emphasis directed to the management of sales forces of manufacturers, service marketers and wholesaling middlemen.
+Prerequisite: MKT 140 or consent of coordinator.